 Find an Approved Solicitor on the Hampden & Co plc

-Our solicitor has requested from me proof of ID documents saying that this is part of his retainer as a solicitor on the Hampden Conveyancing panel.
-This is news to me - can I refuse?
+Our conveyancing solicitor has informed me that he requires personal identification documents asserting that this forms part of his retainer as a solicitor on the Hampden Conveyancing panel.
+Can this be correct?

 Due to Money Laundering Regulations your conveyancing lawyer is duty bound to confirm positively your identification when entering into a business relationship with you.
 It is a criminal offense if your lawyer not do this.
 If you do not provide ID early in the transaction the solicitor must refuse to act for you.
 It’s unlikely a lawyer will turn you away if you come to the first meeting without relevant ID but you will have to produce it at some point so you might as well bring it with you to the initial meeting so the lawyer can tick the ID verification box and start sorting out the conveyancing straight away.
 If you are getting a mortgage with Hampden your lawyer also has to check ID documents to satisfy Hampden

 I see that you have a post code search directory identifying law firms on the Hampden conveyancing panel.
 Do firms pay you a commission if I appoint them for my house purchase?

 We are a listing service only for law firms wishing to communicate if they are on the Hampden conveyancing panel or other lender panels.
 We do not charge referral fees to the any conveyancer that you subsequently appoint.